bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_3/tutorial_3.md

 Hint: what's $$1!$$

 _Subgoal 4_.
 Now time to implement that base case.
-Write inside your function:
+Write inside your function (this is just a temporary "stub"):
 ```racket
 (if test-for-base-case
     answer-for-base-case
     TODO)
 ```
-Where `test-for-base-case` is something that looks at the input to the function and determines if it’s the base-case input, and answer-for-base-case is the answer for the base case.
+Now replace `test-for-base-case` with something that looks at the input to the function and determines if it’s the base-case input, and answer-for-base-case is the answer for the base case.
 We’ll fill in `TODO` in a minute.

+> Hint (again): Let's say you named your input to the function `n`.
+If we know that `(factorial 1)` should be `1` cause `1!` is 1...and we know that `1!` is our "simplest" (base) case...then all we need to do is test to see if `n` is `=` to `1`.
+If it is...then our function should just return `1`.

 _Subgoal 5_.
 What’s the **recursive case**?
 The recursive case is what runs when the input is anything that's NOT the base case.
 Basically, our goal is to call ourselves (i.e. `factorial`) with a new input that's "one step closer" to the base case.
 Once we get that answer back (it could take a lot of recursions), we'll take the answer to that and turn it into the answer for the original problem.